 St. Nicholas’ School is a school full of music!
 We believe that every child is entitled to a good music education which is why we have specialist music teachers to teach both class music lessons and singing assemblies.
 Every child has the opportunity to enjoy music through listening, singing and playing instruments.
-Singing assemblies are split into Key Stage one, with Foundation Stage sometimes joining them, and then Key Stage two on a separate afternoon.
-Class music lessons are taught by a specialist music teacher once a week.
+Singing assemblies are split into Key Stage one, Years 3 and 4 and then Years 5 and 6 all on a separate afternoon.

 Class Music Lessons

-Class music lessons are taught either by the class teacher or by a specialist music teacher, alternating between classes each week.
+Class music lessons are taught either by the class teacher or by a specialist music teacher once a week.
 These lessons include a listening activity, singing, improvising and composing using tuned and untuned percussion instruments, musical notation, and musical games that introduce and reinforce the children’s knowledge of the interrelated dimensions of music: beat/pulse, rhythm, pitch, dynamics, tempo, timbre, texture and structure.
 Children have the opportunity to listen to and discuss their opinions about a wide range of music, from a variety of genres such as classical, jazz, baroque, electronic, pop, blues, ragtime, rock, romantic, to name a few!
 Although we mainly use Charanga as our music scheme, lesson are often adapted to the children and the choice of listening material is taken from the new Model Music Curriculum.

 Each year group gets to perform to the school.
 Currently, Foundation Stage produce both something for Christmas and a short play in the summer term too; Christmas performances vary, but usually Key Stage one perform a musical play with a Christmas theme and Years five and six treat us to carols and readings around the Christmas tree.
 Towards the end of the spring term, Year three entertain us with a play and then just before May half term, Year four have their chance to shine, often with a fun musical.
 Finally, Year six wow us with a final musical!
 In the past these have included, “Charlie and the Chocolate Factory”, “Shakespeare Rocks”, “The Wizard of Oz”, and many others.

 Year 3 Music Project